huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

     sees it.
 * `wwn` - Specifies the unique identifier used for mounting the EVS disk.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 10 minute.
+- `update` - Default is 3 minute.
+- `delete` - Default is 3 minute.

 ## Import

 Volumes can be imported using the `id`, e.g.